i18n-site/md/en/i18/use.md

 The translation is editable.
 Modifying the original text and re-translating it will not overwrite manual edits to the translation (unless the original text in that section has been changed).

+> [!WARN]
-However, please note that the lines in the translation and the original text must correspond one to one.
-Do not add or delete lines when compiling the translation, as this may cause issues with the translation editing cache.
+> The translation and the original text must align line by line.
+That is, when translating, do not add or omit any lines.
+Otherwise, it may lead to discrepancies in the translation editing cache.

 If you encounter any problems, please refer to the [FAQ for solutions.](/i18/qa#H1)